Global Investment Conference

 Private equity in 2026: What Canadian pension funds need to know

 Drawing on McCarthy Tétrault’s 2026 private equity outlook and recent transaction experience, this session will examine how Canadian and global private equity markets are evolving and what this will mean for Canadian pension funds and other institutional investors.
-It will explore key themes including deal activity, exit dynamics, sector trends and valuation discipline, as well as how pension funds can position portfolios amid ongoing market, regulatory and geopolitical uncertainty.
+It will explore key themes, including deal activity, exit dynamics, sector trends and valuation discipline, as well as how pension funds can position their portfolios amid ongoing market, regulatory and geopolitical uncertainty.

 Speaker: